-The devil’s in the (profile) details
+The devil’s in the (profile) detail

 Prevent fraudsters from reaching fans

 Then, go one step further to ensure fans don’t get ripped off.
 Partner with a ticketing platform that offers verified resale services.
-For instance, Eventbrite partners with Lyte, a secondary ticketing partner that ensures painless, safe ticket transfer between fans who can’t make it to a show and fans who missed onsale the first time around.
+For instance, Eventbrite partners with Lyte, a secondary ticketing partner that ensures painless, safe ticket transfer between fans who can’t make it to a show and fans who missed ticket sales the first time around.
 Once fans know they have a trusted place to buy and sell tickets, they’ll have no reason to take risks on shady-looking transactions.